malteafg/hw-architect/README.md

 ## future things to implement
 ### parallel resource loading
 Load shaders, models, textures, terrain and save game (when it becomes a thing) in parallel.
+- Not as necessary anymore after using dev.opt-level=1

 ### multiplayer
 This should be doable by simply providing a server and a client implementation of world-api.
 It